A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Experimental results

 The estimation of velocity and acceleration from position signals is affected by significant quantization noise from the crane's encoders.
 This noise level invalidates results from direct numerical differentiation.
 To address this, we employ a multi-step offline filtering and differentiation process.

 First, to mitigate the effects of quantization noise, the raw position signal with a sample time of $T_s = 0.002$ seconds is processed with a zero-phase filter.
 We use a fourth-order Butterworth low-pass filter with 3 Hz cutoff frequency, applied forwards and then backwards to ensure there is no time delay introduced in the filtered signal.
-From the filtered signal at instant $k$, ${x_{filt}}_k$, the estimated velocity, $\hat{\dot{x}}$, and acceleration $\hat{\ddot{x}}$ are calculated using central differences:
+From the filtered signal at instant $k$, ${x_{f}}_k$, the estimated velocity, $\hat{\dot{x}}$, and acceleration $\hat{\ddot{x}}$ are calculated using central differences:

-When filtering the signal, a compromise must be achieved between obtaining a soft signal that works well for estimation and reproducing the dynamics in certain areas less accurately, or filtering less and reproducing the dynamics in those areas more accurately.
-The critical areas are those at which the velocity crosses zero.
-At these moments, due to dry friction, areas of zero acceleration occur which, with numerical differentiation, are not calculated correctly.
-The filter values have been optimized to produce a smooth signal.
-Areas that are not estimated well are excluded from the estimation process.
+A compromise between signal smoothness and dynamic accuracy was required when filtering, particularly near zero-velocity crossings where numerical differentiation fails due to dry friction.
+Consequently, filter parameters were optimized for smoothness, and poorly estimated regions were excluded from the identification process to ensure data quality.
 Fig. \ref{fig:friccion_trozos} shows an example of the calculation of velocity and acceleration from the recorded data.
 It shows how, without prior filtering, directly deriving the signal (blue lines) does not provide good data for parameter estimation.